jen-co/cbt_ai_assistant/README.md

 ## Troubleshooting

-- Backend won’t start: Ensure dependencies are installed and your Python venv is activated
+- Backend won't start: Ensure dependencies are installed and your Python venv is activated
 - Cannot connect to LLM: Start Ollama (or external provider) and verify model availability
 - CORS errors: Update `CORS_ORIGINS` or serve the frontend over `http://localhost`
 - File upload issues: Check that backend upload routes are enabled and writable paths are configured